-A reading of Plate A of Mnemosyne Bilderatlas
+A reading of Panel A of Mnemosyne Bilderatlas

 edited by Seminario Mnemosyne, coordinated by Giulia Bordignon, Monica Centanni, Silvia De Laude, Daniela Sacco, with Maria Bergamo, Emily V. Bovino, Nicole Cappellari, Lucia Coco, Flavia Culcasi, Simone Culotta, Enkli Doja, Bianca Fasiolo, Alberto Giacomin, G. Olmo Stuppia, Silvia Urbini

 Translated by Elizabeth Thomson